mrocklin/pymarkdown/README.md

 There is none!
 This is a single-weekend project.
 Use at your own risk.
 Please contribute and take this project over.

-Honestly what I've learned is that this isn't that hard and that a lot of people really want this.
-If you're reading this then I encourage you to extend or reinvent this project to make it better.
+I've learned that this isn't that hard and would be well appreciated by many people.
+If you have the attention span to read this far then I encourage you to extend or reinvent this project.

 TODO